thequirky/card_game/README.md

 # Card game

-Simple card game where two players pick a card from a deck each round.
+Simple card game where two players pick a card from a card pile each round.
 Whoever has the highest value card wins the round.

 Uses python 3.10